Blayney

 AreaSearch analysis of residential development drivers sees Blayney recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, Blayney has seen approximately 13 new homes approved each year.
-Over the past five financial years, from FY-21 to FY-25, around 68 homes were approved, with an additional 14 approved so far in FY-26.
-On average, about two people move to the area per new home constructed over these years, indicating solid demand that supports property values.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Blayney has seen approximately 13 new homes approved annually.
+Over the past five financial years, between FY-21 and FY-25, around 68 homes were approved, with a further 18 approved in FY-26 to date.
+This results in an average of about 1.5 new residents per year arriving for each new home over these years, suggesting a balanced supply and demand market that supports stable conditions.

-New homes are being built at an average expected construction cost of $409,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-This year has seen $183,000 in commercial approvals, suggesting a predominantly residential focus.
-Compared to the Rest of NSW, Blayney records 14.0% less building activity per person.
+The average construction cost value of new homes is approximately $409,000, higher than regional norms, reflecting quality-focused development.
+This financial year has seen around $183,000 in commercial approvals, indicating a predominantly residential focus.
+Compared to the Rest of NSW, Blayney records about 15.0% less building activity per person but ranks among the 68th percentile nationally when considering building activity, despite accelerating trends recently.

 Frequently Asked Questions - Development